utdata/icj-cli-tools/lectures/LookingAtFiles.md

 `$ wc -l data.csv`

+## cat

+[cat](http://man.cx/cat) means to concatenate and print a file to your window.
+If you feed it two file names, it will give you the first, then the other.
+Do this:

+`$ cat data.csv`

+This will print the contents of `data.csv` to your screen.
+It's showing all 100 lines.

+But what you can do is redirect that output into a file by using `>`.

+If I wanted to take two files, `file01.txt` and `file02.txt`, and then combine them into a single file on your computer, it would look like this.
+(Don't do this as we don't have the files, but ...):

+`$ cat file01.txt file02.txt > combined.txt`

+Now, `combined.txt` would be the combination of both files.

 ## grep

 [grep](http://man.cx/grep) is for using regular expressions to find parts of a file.
 It takes a regular expression input and the file name and give in return the lines of the file that match that regular expression.

-`$ grep 'JW MARRIOT' data.csv`
+`$ grep 'ATX INVESTMENTS' data.csv`

-... will print out just the lines in `data.csv` that have 'JW MARRIOT' somewhere in them.
+... will print out just the lines in `data.csv` that have 'ATX INVESTMENTS' somewhere in them.
+Note that the name in the field is 'ATX INVESTMENTS LLC' but it found it with just part of that.

-If you want to just know how many lines there are with 'JW MARRIOT', use the **-c** flag for count:
+If you want to just know how many lines there are with 'ATX INVESTMENTS', use the **-c** flag for count:

-`$ grep -c  'JW MARRIOT' data.csv`
+`$ grep -c 'ATX INVESTMENTS' data.csv`

-The answer should be 11.
+The answer should be 4.

 ## piping commands

-You can "pipe" command together with the `|` character, which you'll find as the shift of your backslash key.
-You can string commands together with that, so if I just wanted to see the first two lines of those that have 'JW MARRIOT' in them, I can do this:
+You can "pipe" the results of one command into another command with the `|` character, which you'll find as the shift of your backslash key.
+You can string commands together with that, so if I just wanted to see the first lines that has 'ATX INVESTMENTS', I can do this:

-`$ grep 'JW MARRIOT' data.csv | head`
+`$ grep 'ATX INVESTMENTS' data.csv | head -n 1`

 ----